abanuelo/intro-to-kube/README.md

   b. **Cyber Monday** - main project focused on exploring Deployments, Horizontal Pod Autoscalers, and Services.

-- Week 2 - **Pesky Persistent DB** - explore deploying databases in microservice ecoysystem with the help of StatefulSets and Persistent Volumes
+- Week 2 - **Pesky Persistent DB** - explore deploying databases in microservice ecoysystem with the help of Deployments, Configmaps, and Persistent Volumes

 - Week 3 - **RBAC-to-the-future** - learn about introducing role-based access control on cluster resources to help scale users interacting with our clusers